-Japanese is a language spoken virtually exclusively in Japan, as well as by enclaves in other countries around the world.
+Japanese is a language spoken virtually exclusively in Japan, and some enclaves in other countries around the world.
 Around 130 million people speak Japanese.
 It is a member of the Japonic language family.

-This page provides access to online courses, Japanese/English/Japanese dictionaries, current events, cultural information, grammar, vocabulary activities, writing forms and characters - Hiragana & Kanji, tutorials, podcasts & blogs, Free and Fee-based software, other selected resources and general information.
+This page gives access to online courses, Japanese/English/Japanese dictionaries, grammar, vocabulary activities, writing forms and characters - Hiragana & Kanji, tutorials, podcasts & blogs, current events, cultural information, free and fee-based software, other resources and information.

 Japanese Language Courses